Army Medical Department (United States)

 The Army Medical Department of the U.S. Army (AMEDD), formerly known as the Army Medical Service (AMS), encompasses the Army's six medical Special Branches (or "Corps").
 It was established as the "Army Hospital" in July 1775 to coordinate the medical care required by the Continental Army during the Revolutionary War.
-The AMEDD is led by the Surgeon General of the U.S. Army, a lieutenant general.
+The AMEDD is led by the surgeon general of the U.S. Army, a lieutenant general.

 The AMEDD is the U.S. Army's healthcare organization (as opposed to an Army Command), and is present in the Active Army, the U.S. Army Reserve, and the Army National Guard components.
 It is headquartered at Fort Sam Houston, San Antonio, Texas, which hosts the AMEDD Center and School (AMEDDC&S).
-Large numbers of AMEDD senior leaders can also be found in the Washington D.C. area, divided between the Pentagon and the Walter Reed National Military Medical Center (WRNMMC).
+Large numbers of AMEDD senior leaders can also be found in the Washington D.C. area, divided between the Pentagon and Walter Reed National Military Medical Center (WRNMMC).

-The Academy of Health Sciences, within the AMEDDC&S, provides training to the officers and enlisted service members of the AMEDD.
+The U.S. Army Medical Center of Excellence, within the AMEDDC&S, provides training to the officers and enlisted service members of the AMEDD.
 As a result of BRAC 2005, enlisted medical training was transferred to the new Medical Education and Training Campus, consolidating the majority of military-enlisted medical training in Fort Sam Houston.

 The current Surgeon General of the U.S. Army and commander of the U.S. Army Medical Command (MEDCOM) is LTG Mary Krueger (since 25 January 2024).